huangxin77/firework_sdk_official/README.md

 https://github.com/loopsocial/firework_sdk_official/blob/master/FireworkDemo.apk

 ### Prerequisites
-To integrate FireworkSDK into your applicaiton, you have to register your application with Firework platform and get unique app_id.
+To integrate FireworkSDK into your application, you have to register your application with Firework platform and get unique app_id.
 To get the app_id

 - [X] Provide your application's applicationId / package name to the business team / engineering team you are co-ordinating with.
 If your applicationId is different from package name, provide applicationId.